bittencourt-lucas/pbr-results/README.md

 # Physically Based Rendering - Results
-This repository will be used to post the results from my Physically Based Rendering class at Universidade Federal da Paraíba
+This repository will be used to post the results from my Physically Based Rendering class at Universidade Federal da Paraíba.
+My name is **Lucas Cafieiro Bittencourt Lima**, and I'm a Computer Science undergraduate.

 # Activity 1: Use an existing renderer to create a scene